sahilrajput03/sahilrajput03/courses-list.md

 ***All of below courses are 100% Open source(free).***

+-todo~sahil: The Missing Semester of Your CS Education(MIT), Regex, DevOps with Kubernetes, FSO part 12 and part 13.

 - The Missing Semester of Your CS Education(MIT): [Click here](https://missing.csail.mit.edu/)
 - Deep Dive Into Modern Web Development | Full Stack Open 2021: [Click here](https://fullstackopen.com/en/)
 - DevOps with Docker - Containers for Beginners: [Click here](https://devopswithdocker.com/)